Ghatkesar: Economy

 The presence of Warangal highway, Outer ring road and The Metro in Uppal have led to a large-scale boom in real-estate activity in and adjoining areas of Rampally, Narapally, Boduppal and Peerzadiguda.
-Ghatkesar also has Primary Health Care.
-Ghatkesar also has plenty of Electrical, Automobile, Electronics and Cloth Shops.
-Ghatkesar has a Bus Stop and a Railway Station with MMTS connectivity that provides Easy Connectivity between Ghatkesar and other places.
+Ghatkesar has primary health care.
+It also has plenty of electrical, automobile, electronics and cloth shops.
+It has a bus stop and a railway station with MMTS connectivity that provides easy connectivity between Ghatkesar and other places.

-Educational Institutes
+Educational institutions

-Ghatkesar has many Schools and Colleges.
-There are about 6 Engineering Colleges, 11 High Schools in the proximity of 10 Kilometers.
+Ghatkesar has many schools and colleges.
+There are about six engineering colleges and 11 high schools within a ten-kilometer radius.